-Competitive advantages are your strengths and opportunities that you have over your competition.
+Competitive advantages are the strengths and opportunities that you have over your competition.

 It includes all the factors that help you stand out from your competition.
 It is also the factor of seeing which your target audiences may decide to go with your product/service over your competitors.

 Depending upon your industry, there can be many other advantages.
 However, eventually, it is the factor that earns you more sales and gives you a surplus in profit.

 Strong Branding is one of the strongest sustainable competitive advantages.
 A lot goes into making a brand like building customer relationships, quality service/product, time, and money.